tumf/mcp-gsuite/README.md

 }
 ```

-When the server starts the first time, it will redirect you to Google and ask for your credentials, scope, etc. After a successful login, it stores the credentials in a local file called `oauth2creds.json`.
+When you first execute one of the tools, a browser will open, redirect you to Google and ask for your credentials, scope, etc. After a successful login, it stores the credentials in a local file called `oauth2creds.json`.
+From that one,

-Note: This behaviour will very likely change!
+the refresh token will be used.

 ## Quickstart